Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks

-Figure~\ref{fig:ext_gain_wrt_local_comp} and~\ref{fig:ext_gain_wrt_pure_offload} show the same metric when the neural filter is introduced.
+Figures~\ref{fig:ext_gain_wrt_local_comp} and~\ref{fig:ext_gain_wrt_pure_offload} show the same metric when the neural filter is introduced.
 In this case, when the neural filter predicts that the input pictures do not contain any object of interest, the tail model on an edge server are not executed. \emph{i.e.}, the system does not offload the rest of computing for such inputs, thus experiencing a lower delay.
 The effect is an extension of the data rate ranges in which the proposed technique is the best option, as well as a larger gain for some models.
 We remark that the results are computed using a specific dataset.
 Clearly, in this case the inference time is influenced by the ratio of empty pictures.
 The extreme point where all pictures contain objects collapses the gain to a slightly degraded - due to the larger computing load at the mobile device - version of the configuration without classifier.
 As the ratio of empty pictures increases, the classifier will provide increasingly larger gains.

-We now report and analyze the absolute value of the capture-to-output delay for different configurations.
+We report and analyze the absolute value of the capture-to-output delay for different configurations.
 Figure~\ref{fig:keypoint_rcnn_inference_time} shows the components of the delay $T$ as a function of the data rate when Keypoint R-CNN is the underlying detector.
 It can be seen how the communication delays $T_{\rm i}$ (JPEG image) and $T_{\rm o}$ tend to dominate with respect to computing components in the range where our technique is advantageous.
 The split approach introduces the local computing component $T_{\rm H}$ associated with the execution of the head portion.
 Note that the difference between the execution of the tail portion ($T_{\rm T}$) and the execution of the full model at the edge server ($T_{\rm E}$) is negligible, due to the small size of the head model and the large computing capacity of the edge server.
-It can be observed how the execution time of the head model and the head model plus neural filter are almost equal.
-This signifies that, while the reduction in the total capture-to-output delay is perceivable, the extra classifier imposes a small additional computing load compared to the head model with bottleneck.
+The figure also shows, while the reduction in the total capture-to-output delay is perceivable, the extra classifier imposes a small additional computing load compared to the head model with bottleneck.